-Tesla's Musk sees 20,000 Model 3s in December, shares slip

-Tesla Inc's shares fell 2.5 percent on Monday after Chief Executive Elon Musk said late on Sunday that the carmaker was set to start production of its new electric Model 3 sedan this week and would produce 20,000 per month by December, roughly in line with its previous targets.
+Tesla deliveries at low end of forecast, starting Model 3 production

+Shares fell 2.5 percent in regular trade on Monday to $352.62 after the Model 3 comments and eased down a touch more in after hours trade, following the first-half report.

+Tesla said a "severe shortfall" of new battery packs had constrained vehicle manufacturing until June, and it forecast that second-half deliveries of the Model S sedan and Model X sports utility vehicle likely would exceed those of the first half.
+It had forecast first-half deliveries of 47,000 to 50,000.

-Some analysts have been skeptical about the Model 3's planned July launch after production delays and quality issues marred the launches of its Model S sedan and Model X sports utility vehicle.
+Most investors are focused on the outlook for the Model 3, and some analysts have been skeptical about its planned July launch after production delays and quality issues marred the launches of the Model S and Model X.

-Tesla's shares are up more than 60 percent this year, partly on expectations of a strong launch for its Model 3, the first car it has aimed at the mass market.
-Tesla has a market value of $58 billion, greater than General Motors Co and Ford Motor Co.
+Tesla's shares are up more than 60 percent this year, partly on expectations of a strong launch for its Model 3, the first car the company has aimed at the mass market.
+Tesla has a market value of $58 billion, greater than either General Motors Co or Ford Motor Co.

-In a series of posts on Twitter, Musk said the Model 3 vehicle had passed all regulatory requirements for production two weeks ahead of schedule.
+In a series of posts on Twitter late on Sunday, Musk said the Model 3 had passed all regulatory requirements for production two weeks ahead of schedule.

 "Production grows exponentially, so Aug should be 100 cars and Sept above 1,500," Musk said.
 "Looks like we can reach 20,000 Model 3 cars per month in Dec."